Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 Doing your own divorce legwork may be a hassle, but it’s usually not all that complicated.

-For example, if you have access to your financial information, it will be cheaper to get the information yourself than it will be to have your lawyer send subpoenas to multiple banks and credit card companies.
-If you suspect that your spouse is hiding assets or information, dig around for that information yourself first.
-Once you’ve gotten everything you can THEN you can hire a private investigator to look for the rest.
+For example, if you have access to your financial information, it will be far cheaper to get the information yourself than it will be to have your lawyer send subpoenas to multiple banks and credit card companies once your divorce in in process.
+(NOTE: That often means preparing for your divorce in advance.
+Once you start your divorce financial information has a funny way of suddenly going missing!)

 6. Stay out of court!

 Every time your lawyer drafts a document or goes to court, it costs you money.
 Every time you call your lawyer, or send an email, it costs you money.
-Sure, sometimes you have to go to court.
-But, the more things you can work out on your own, without your lawyer, the less your divorce will cost.

 7. Don’t sweat the small stuff!

-Every dispute you have with your spouse does not have to turn into a major battle.
 Spending $500 in attorney’s fees to fight about a $100 vacuum cleaner is stupid (… especially when you didn’t ever like that vacuum cleaner in the first place!)

 8. Educate Yourself.

 The more you know about divorce in advance, the less time and money you will have to spend asking your lawyer basic questions.
-Of course, you’ll still need legal advice to get through your divorce well.
+Of course, you'll still need legal advice to get through your divorce.
 But if you already understand the basic divorce concepts, the time you spend with your attorney can be much more focused.

-Instead of asking how child support works, you can talk about how much child support you are likely to pay in your divorce.
+For example, instead of asking how child support works, you can talk about how much child support you are likely to pay in your divorce.
 Instead of discussing the pros and cons of mediation in general, you can talk about whether mediation is right for you.
 In short, by educating yourself in advance of your divorce you can shortcut the time and money your divorce costs.

 9. Use the right professional for the right problem.